Catch up on the latest news at PS7

 March 13, 2014, tbd – Oak Park Prep

-If you are not able to attend one of the above meetings, we will provide more information on LCFF and LCAP, as well as a forum for parent input, soon.
+If you are not able to attend one of the above meetings, you may view the presentation.
 Please see the Governance (PS7 and Sac High) or Accountability (Oak Park Prep) page at each site for more information on the agenda for each of the above mentioned meetings.

 St. HOPE Public Schools Operates Two of the Top Ten Schools in the District, including Highest Performing Middle School

 Sacramento, CA – St. HOPE Public Schools (SHPS) today announced that it now operates two of the ten highest performing schools in the Sacramento City Unified School District (SCUSD).
 The California Department of Education’s (CDE) recently released API results show both St. HOPE Public School 7 (PS7) and Oak Park Preparatory Academy (Oak Park Prep) as two of the ten highest APIs in SCUSD.
 Oak Park Prep, the newest school in the SHPS network, attained the sixth highest API in the district, and is the highest performing middle school, all after just one year.
 PS7 is tied for the ninth highest API in SCUSD.
 In addition, Sac High continued its strong performance and is still the district’s highest performing open enrollment, comprehensive high school.